-When Frank walks in on Anti-Venom busting a Mexican crime syndicate in New Ways to Live, they team up until he realizes Anti-Venom is his old adversary Eddie Brock.
+- When Frank walks in on Anti-Venom busting a Mexican crime syndicate in New Ways to Live, they team up until he realizes Anti-Venom is his old adversary Eddie Brock.
 Castle promptly shoots Anti-Venom — who was in the process of thanking him — point-blank in the face with a shotgun, and when the last surviving thug takes the ex-drug addict Anti-Venom had been using as an informant hostage, Frank coldly states, "That's not a girl... it's a junkie" and takes aim, causing Anti-Venom to pull his head back together, severely pissed off, and smash Frank through a wall.
-Frank reluctantly agrees to a truce, but spends the rest of the series trying to catch Eddie with his symbiote retracted, rebuking Eddie pointing out they're very similar, and makes no secret of his intent to kill Eddie the moment he lets his guard down.
+Frank reluctantly agrees to a truce but spends the rest of the series trying to catch Eddie with his symbiote retracted, rebuking Eddie when he points out that they're very similar, and making no secret of his intent to kill Eddie the moment he lets his guard down.

-On the "didn't get away with it" side...
+- On the "didn't get away with it" side...
 In Marvel Knights, Frank once tried to pick a fight with Ulik the Rock Troll, a monster and regular foe of The Mighty Thor.
-Literally, the only reason Frank survived was because Daredevil ran off and found the magical whatsit that Ulik was after whilst Ulik was kicking Frank around like a football.
-In The Superior Foes Of Spide Mman, the Shocker blows Frank away with all the ease of swatting a fly, thanks to his sonic blasters being more than Frank's body armor can hope to handle.
-In Runaways #26, he makes the mistake of threatening the Runaways at gun-point for their criminal relations.
+The only reason Frank survived was that Daredevil ran off and found the magical whatsit that Ulik was after whilst Ulik was kicking Frank around like a football.
+In The Superior Foes of Spider-Man, the Shocker blows Frank away with all the ease of swatting a fly, thanks to his sonic blasters being more than Frank's body armor can hope to handle.
+In Runaways #26, he makes the mistake of threatening the Runaways at gunpoint for their criminal relations.
 Pint-Sized Powerhouse Molly promptly punches him in the gut so hard that it takes all of Frank's willpower not to collapse on the spot, and he is effectively taken out of action.
 And then there's the the time he tries to assassinate Norman Osborn... who is, at the time, not only still his Green Goblin self, but also the head of an evil version of SHIELD AND the leader of the Dark Avengers who have provided him with The Sentry as a bodyguard.
-The result is that the assasination attempt fails miserably due to Sentry interfering, and then the only reason he isn't captured is because Frank set off a bomb elsewhere at which Sentry flew off to protect people from the explosion.
-Osborn sends Daken (Wolverine's Ax-Crazy son with the exact same power set) after the Punisher, and he ends up unceremoniously cut into pieces and dumped down a sewer.note
+The result is that the assassination attempt fails miserably due to Sentry interfering, and then the only reason he isn't captured is that Frank set off a bomb elsewhere at which Sentry flew off to protect people from the explosion.
+Osborn sends Daken (Wolverine's Ax-Crazy son with the same power set) after the Punisher, and he ends up unceremoniously cut into pieces and dumped down a sewer.note